harness/developer-hub/docs/first-gen/first-gen-quickstarts/helm-quickstart.md

 For this tutorial, we are using a Kubernetes Delegate, but Harness also includes a Helm Delegate that can be installed in your cluster using Helm or Rancher.
 See [Using the Helm Delegate](https://docs.harness.io/article/6n7fon8rit-using-the-helm-delegate).

 Before installing the Delegate, ensure that you have **kubectl** installed in your Kubernetes cluster.
-For **kubectl** installation steps, see  [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) from Kubernetes.1.
-Download the Delegate:
+For **kubectl** installation steps, see  [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) from Kubernetes.
+1. Download the Delegate:
 	1. Log into Harness.
 	2. In the Harness Manager, click **Setup**. **Setup** is where you configure your microservices, their deployment pipelines, and all the building blocks and resources for those pipelines.
 	3. Click **Harness Delegates**.